Elimination of extremal index zeroes from generic paths of closed 1-forms: Connecting saddles and elimination of centers

 \vrule

-\DibLocScalNomEtiq{NormalSaddle.pdf}{h!}{1}{Possible situations of a lifting of $ \desc{s} $ to $ \wt{M} $ for $ s\in\cS_c^n $.}{fig:Type1}
+\DibLocScalNomEtiq{NormalSaddle.pdf}{h!}{.9}{Possible situations of a lifting of $ \desc{s} $ to $ \wt{M} $ for $ s\in\cS_c^n $.}{fig:Type1}

-If a normal saddle $ s\in\cS_c^n $ has its two orbits going to $ c $, their lengths are different; for any normal saddle $s$, we note by $ \ell^+ $ the shortest orbit joining $s$ to $ c $ and call it \emph{the connecting orbit} of $s$.
-We note by $\cL^+_c$ the finite set of connecting orbits from normal saddles $s\in\cS_c^n$ to $c$.
+If a normal saddle $ s\in\cS_c^n $ has its two orbits going to $ c $, their transverse lengths\footnote{Since there is no other notion of length associated with orbits in the present paper, we will in the sequel forget the adjective ``transverse'' relative to this length.} are necessarily different; for any normal saddle $s$, we note by $ \ell^+ $ the shortest orbit joining $s$ to $ c $ and call it \emph{the connecting orbit} of $s$.
+We note by $\cL^+_c$ the finite set of connecting orbits from the set of normal saddles $s\in\cS_c^n$ to $c$.